 Since the early days of the written word, the promise of the pomegranate has made a lasting impression as a sensual symbol, appearing in poetic works of great authors from Homer to Shakespeare.

-A crimson emblem with so many meanings, pomegranate is also used frequently as a symbol in Christianity.
-The whole fruit is symbol of hope and eternal life.
+A crimson emblem with so many meanings, the pomegranate is also used frequently as a symbol in Christianity.
+The whole fruit is a symbol of hope and eternal life.
 In addition, the seeds serve as a symbol of the Church and its many believers.
 And it brings a swatch of crimson color to many depictions of the Madonna and Christ, (including the famed portrait by Botticelli).

-In the Orient, pomegranate is more than a symbol.
+In the Orient, the pomegranate is more than a symbol.
 It’s a medicine.
 It has been used for generations to treat depression, settle sore stomachs and neutralize internal parasites.
 Rich in vitamin C, pomegranate juice makes a delicious break from orange juice for anyone under the weather.
 And it has also been used successfully in South East Asia to treat bronchitis and gastrointestinal ills.

 Why is it so useful in treating illness?
-Pomegrante is a noted source for three different antioxidants and is considered one of the finest culinary sources of all three.
-And although it is the stunning red seeds of the pomegranate tree that are held in regard as aphrodisiac, the plant’s roots also have medicinal use in treating fever as well as in wound care.
+Pomegranate is a noted source of three different antioxidants and is considered one of the finest culinary sources of all three.
+And although it is the stunning red seeds of the pomegranate tree that are held in regard as an aphrodisiac, the plant’s roots also have medicinal use in treating fever as well as in wound care.
 (Please note that pomegranate bark used medicinally should only be administered by a professional.
 In too large a dose, the tree’s bark and roots can be toxic).

 But from an aphrodisiac standpoint, the juice may be the most powerful part of this plant.
-According to the International Journal of Impotence Research, in a double-blind study, men with mild to moderate erectile dysfunction served a daily dose of pomegranate juice showed marked improvement in their condition.
+According to the International Journal of Impotence Research, in a double-blind study, men with mild to moderate erectile dysfunction served a daily dose of pomegranate juice demonstrated marked improvement in their condition.
 Another study, conducted at Queen Margaret University, demonstrated that pomegranate juice has the power to raise testosterone levels in both men and women.

 The ruby jewels of the Middle East, pomegranate fruit can be served in a multitude of ways from cocktails to desserts.
 Splash pomegranate juice in your drink for a pretty-in-pink Shirley Temple.
 Or pop pomegranate seeds into Champagne for a simple Christmas cocktail.
 Another great use is to toss the crimson kernels with fennel and balsamic for a simple, Holiday salad.
-Or you can make a pomegranate juice syrup for dressing up pancakes.
+Or you can make pomegranate juice syrup for dressing up pancakes.

 To deseed pomegranates, score the rind in several places and soak the fruit in a bowl of water.
 Then rip the flesh apart with your fingers and loosen the membranes, freeing the seeds into the bowl.
 Alternatively, break off a section of the whole, ripe fruit and tap the rind side with a spoon, coaxing the seeds to fly loose into an empty bowl.
 Or, in the true sensualist’s method, spread a pile of newspapers on the coffee table, rip the fruit apart and pop out the seeds with your fingers while watching romantic comedies from your Netflix list.